hundredrabbits/thebook/north_pacific_logbook.md

 # Catching rain

 Rain catchment is a good way to top-up your tanks.
-We set up buckets under the main, and pour them into Jerrycans when full.
+We set up buckets under the mainsail, and pour them into Jerrycans when they are full.
 It is easier to catch water at anchor, when we can set up a tarp that empties into a container.
 At sea, the wind catches into the tarp and is ineffective.
-Some sailors block out areas on deck, and have the water flow directly into their main tank.
+Some sailors block out areas up on deck, and have the water flow directly into their main tank.
 We don’t recommend doing that unless your deck is free of trapped dirt, or that you’ve got a good filtration system.
 While the rain itself might be safe to drink, it carries dirt or whatever may be on your tarp, or deck.
 And depending on where you are, the rain may have environmental pollutants mixed in.

-For these reasons, we recommend using rainwater for purposes other than drinking and cooking.
-If you are to drink it, it’s important to boil it first for at least 1 minute, or to run it through a good two-step filtration system.
+We recommend using rainwater for purposes other than drinking and cooking.
+If you are to drink it, it’s important to boil it first, or to run it through a good filtration system.
 The rain at sea is likely safe, devoid of pollutants, but the same can't be said of some anchorages.
-In the Majuro in the Marshall Islands, the lagoon was full of floating fish-processing factories, spitting smoke out 24/7.
+In the Majuro in the Marshall Islands, the lagoon was full of floating fish-processing factories, spitting smoke all day and night.

 Even if you don’t plan on drinking it, it’s a good idea to treat the water you catch.
 The easiest way to do this is to add chlorine bleach to your supply.
 This is something we’ve done, and continue to do.
 The suggested ratio of chlorine to water is 2 drops bleach for 1.15 L. The above ratios are for bleach containing 5.25% Sodium Hypochlorite.
 This amount depends on the concentration, the ratios will be different for 5.25% than for 8% chlorine bleach (1 drop: 1.15 L).
 Only use regular, unscented chlorine bleach products that are suitable for disinfection and sanitization, as indicated on the label.
 A good way to remember these ratios, is this saying: